- This event has passed.

 Thorsmork - Njals Saga Tapestry

 Depart for Eyjafjallajokull, the 6th largest glacier in Iceland, beneath its cap hides the volcano that erupted in 2010 and disrupted air traffic throughout the northern hemisphere.
 Today you will visit Thorsmork, a hidden valley between three glaciers.
 You reach this verdant nature reserve by crossing lava fields and glacial rivers in a modified “Monster” truck – a exhilarating but safe experience, a adventure of a lifetime.
 Thorsmork is a popular place for hikers, the “Ring of Basar” is a easy 1.5m walk.
 Buffet lunch is served at Volcano Huts in Husadalur.
 On your return visit Gigjokull glacier with its giant icicle ravines – a good introduction to the “Land of Fire and Ice.”
-Continue to Selfoss & spend time with Gudrun’s family and friends.
-Dinner at famous Fjorubordid known for its magical lobster soup.
 Drive by shortest route to Gardur hamlet, located within a 10 minute drive to Keflavik Airport.
-Checkin at the Lighthouse Inn***.
+Checkin at the Hotel Keflavik***.Enjoy a “Farewell to Iceland” dinner at KEF Restaurant.
 Wake up calls for Northern Lights if appropriate.
 (B,L,D)

 Day 6 & 7

 After breakfast at the hotel depart for a 2 hour walking tour through Heidelberg with Angela.
 Visit the Church of the Holy Spirit as well as Germany’s oldest university.
-Say goodbye to Heidelberg and drive south on the “German Wine Route” passing through the heart of the Palatinate (Pfalz).
+Visit the Palatinate Museum to view the “Max Berg Textile Collection”.
+Afternoon at leisure to explore Heidelberg before meeting to take a “White Fleet” cruise on the River Neckar.
+Evening on your own.
+(B)

+Breakfast at your hotel then checkout.
+Pass through Speyer before turning south on the “German Wine Route”.
 Cross the border into France in the direction of Strasbourg, the capital and seat of the European Parliament.
 Continue west to the “Gateway to Alsace’s Wine Route”…lunch in the picture postcard town of Obernai.
 Afternoon arrival in St. Marie aux Mines, the venue of the Patchwork Meet (Quilt Show), the largest event in Europe that is devoted to quilting.
 Spend the remainder of the afternoon at the show.
 Transfer to the small village of Kaysersberg located on the Alsace wine route and check-in to the charming Le Chambard Hotel & Spa a traditional French manor house located in the heart of the Alsatian wine growing area, your home for the next two nights.
-(B)
+Dinner at the hotel in the traditional Winstub restaurant.
+(B,L,D)

 St. Marie aux Mines, France